Overview

 - Protection One, Inc., a leading provider of security monitoring services, in an out-of-court restructuring.
 Pursuant to an agreement negotiated with Protection One’s creditors, the Company received approximately $75 million from its former majority owner to resolve ongoing tax disputes.
 The settlement facilitated a contemporaneous execution of an exchange agreement with the parent company, who agreed to reduce the Company’s outstanding principal balance under its credit facility in exchange for the issuance of common stock.

-- Tower Automotive, Inc. and certain of its affiliates in their Chapter 11 restructuring.
+- Tower Automotive, Inc. and certain of its affiliates in their restructuring.
 With annual sales of more than $3.1 billion, Tower is one of the largest independent global suppliers of structural components and assemblies to the automotive industry.
 Tower’s major customers include virtually every major worldwide automaker.
 Tower is the ultimate parent company to approximately 70 domestic and foreign subsidiaries conducting business at more than 60 facilities worldwide.

 - Premier Cruises, Ltd. and affiliates, a major operator of cruise ships, in an out-of-court restructuring of approximately $200 million of debt.
 The transaction addressed complicated insolvency issues in the United States, Bermuda, Europe and the Caribbean.